petzval/btferret/README.md

 The server's characteristics are defined in the devices.txt file, full details in [devices file](#3-3-devices-file).

+A callback function must be specified.
+When the connecting client performs an operation such as connect or characteristic write, the callback function is called.
+There are also two methods of triggering a call to the callback funtion and hence some action locally on the server: a timer and a key press.
 Starting the server and reading/writing the local characteristics are programmed via btlib funtions as follows.
 These are the devices.txt and C files for a working LE server example.